cloudfoundry/loggregator-api/README.md

 ### Preferred Tags

-When recieving envelopes from V2, Use preferred tags should be used on the egress request to receive v2 tags rather then v1 style tags.
+When recieving envelopes from V2, `UsePreferredTags` should be used on the egress request to receive v2 tags rather then v1 style tags.
 The v1 tags will be stored in `deprecated_tags` rather then `tags`.

 #### Envelope